-Applications for Grid Pitch are now closed.
+Applications for Grid Pitch 2023 are now open.
 Grid Pitch is a showcase that allows for UMB students to pitch their innovative business ideas to a panel of experts and investors in the entrepreneurial community.
 Accepted participants will receive five weeks of one-on-one coaching and mentoring from an experienced entrepreneur or business expert.
-The program culminates in a pitch showcase on April 21.
+The program culminates in a pitch showcase on April 20, 2023.

 Grid Pitch will have two participation tiers: Vision and Venture.
 Both tiers are open to all current and aspiring University of Maryland, Baltimore students.
 Each team must have at least one (1) current or aspiring UMB student.
 Each team member must participate in the proposed business idea.

 For aspiring or current students who have an idea to change the world, but have not yet begun the journey of implementation.